Premium Free Tool

 1

-Enter the total cost of the product (including shipping and fees).
+Enter the total cost of the product (including direct production, labor, and initial shipping).

 2